 The best place to eat is at one of the restaurants just inside the small sois that branch off from the market.
 Pull up a plastic chair and place your order, and your food will be prepared while you wait.
-Be aware though, few people in this area speak English so, if you’re there without a Thai speaker, you’ll have to do a lot of pointing at food on other tables to get what you want, but that’s all part of the fun.
+Be aware though, few people in this area speak English so, if you are there without a Thai speaker, you will have to do a lot of pointing at food on other tables to get what you want.
+That, though, is all part of the fun.

 Prices for food are dirt cheap, with some dishes as low as 25 baht (80 cents).
-I ate the best shrimp fried rice I’ve ever eaten at one of these food stalls, and the Pad Thai was darn good too.
+I ate the best shrimp fried rice I’ve ever eaten at one of these food stalls for just 40 bath, and the Pad Thai was darn good too.